Extending RLVR to Open-Ended Tasks via Verifiable Multiple-Choice Reformulation: Analysis

+Evaluation in open-ended domain tasks depends heavily on the LLM-as-a-judge paradigm.
+However, it is prone to a potential \textit{length bias}, a known phenomenon where evaluators disproportionately favor longer responses regardless of quality~\cite{DBLP:journals/corr/abs-2408-13006}.
+To verify that the gains of VMR-RLVR are not an artifact of mere verbosity, we analyzed the token distribution of the \texttt{think} and \texttt{response} components across models (Figure~\ref{DensityAnalysis}).

+\textbf{Length Neutrality.} We observe that the proposed VMR-RLVR produces responses of comparable length to the RL trained on GeneralPrompts $\mathcal{D}_{GP}$.
+The absence of significant length inflation suggests that the performance gains are not an \textit{artifact of superficial verbosity}, but rather stem from \textit{enhanced reasoning quality}.

-\textbf{Reasoning Density.} We further quantify reasoning quality using \textit{Reasoning Density}, defined as the number of distinct reasoning steps identified through zero-shot by LLM (see Table \ref{tab:density-prompt}) within the \texttt{think} and dividing this by the total word count.
-As Figure~\ref{DensityAnalysis} shows, our method achieves a higher Reasoning Density compared to both Baseline~I and Baseline~II.
-This demonstrates that, for a given length, our outputs contain more structured reasoning, reflecting a more deliberate and step-wise problem-solving process.
+\textbf{Reasoning Density.} To further quantify the efficiency of the generated chain-of-thought, we introduce the metric of \textit{Reasoning Density}, defined as the number of distinct reasoning steps per 1,000 words (identified via the zero-shot prompt detailed in Table~\ref{tab:density-prompt}).
+As illustrated in Figure~\ref{DensityAnalysis}, VMR-RLVR exhibits a significantly higher reasoning density compared to both the RLHF w/$\mathcal{D}_{GP}$ and RLHF w/$\mathcal{D}_{MCQ}$.
+This demonstrates that within a similar token budget, VMR-RLVR encapsulates more structured reasoning steps, reflecting a more deliberate and information-dense problem-solving process.

-\textbf{Implications for Reasoning Ability.} The combination of similar response length and higher reasoning density suggests that {VMR-based RLVR} improves the efficiency and quality of reasoning rather than simply producing longer outputs.
-Notably, Baseline~II, which uses the same training data but without VMR-constructed format, achieves lower reasoning density and sometimes longer outputs, highlighting that raw data scale alone does not guarantee better reasoning.
-In contrast, our method encourages models to generate denser and more coherent reasoning steps, which correlates with the higher scores observed across creative and instruction-following benchmarks.
-Overall, these analyses provide evidence that VMR-based RLVR enhances the intrinsic reasoning capability of the model, producing more logically structured and informative outputs.